Quest Academy (Palatine, Illinois)

-Quest Academy is an independent school for intellectually gifted students located in Palatine, Illinois.
-The school is accredited by the Independent Schools Association of the Central States, and it is a member of the National Association of Independent Schools and the National Association for Gifted Children.
+Quest Academy is an independent, coeducational day school serving intellectually gifted students from Preschool (age 3) through 8th grade located in Palatine, Illinois.
+The school is accredited by the Independent Schools Association of the Central States (ISACS), and it is a member of the National Association of Independent Schools, the National Association for Gifted Children, Lake Michigan Association of Independent Schools (LMAIS), the Association of Independent Schools for Gifted Students, and the Illinois Association for Gifted Children (IAGC).

-There are two classes per grade. and two pre-kindergarten classes. the curriculum taught to each grade two years above the typical grade level.
+There are two or three classes per grade, with the exception of Preschool and Junior Kindergarten, which only has one.
+Quest Academy offers a no ceiling approach to students' learning, but curriculum starts at least one grade level above students' chronological age.

 History

-The school, first known as Creative Children's Academy, was started in 1982.
+The school, first known as Creative Children's Academy, was founded in 1982 by Helene Bartz.
 The school was awarded full accreditation by the ISACS in 1988.

 In 1993, the park district which then owned the school's facility announced its decision to raze the building.
-Two school administrators agreed to share the school board's purchase of the former Palatine Public Library, which would be remodelled into a school facility, as well as the head of school position.
+Two school administrators agreed to share the school board's purchase of the former Palatine Public Library, which would be remodeled into a school facility, as well as the head of school position.
 The school's name was changed to Quest Academy in 1999 and a capital campaign funded the addition of a gymnasium and performing arts wing.
+In 2012, the school expanded with the opening of the West Campus, which provided additional green space and new opportunities for outdoor learning.